endeavorcomm/le-cms/deploy-certificates.md

 You'll be prompted to enter certbot's password once

-(The next two steps will be repeated based on the number of hosts you provided in the deploy-site command) Accept the server's fingerprint by responding 'yes' You'll be prompted to enter certbot's password again
+(When first deploying to these hosts, the next two steps will be repeated based on the number of hosts you provided in the deploy-site command)
+Accept the server's fingerprint by responding 'yes' You'll be prompted to enter certbot's password again